-The number of Latvian companies which have products in the supply chain of the Large System Integrators - at least 7 until 2027.
+The number of Latvian companies which have space contracts in ESA, EU Space Programme or EDA programmes in partnership with Large System Integrators - at least 10 until 2027.

-Result 7: The number of above the threshold evaluated project proposals through the EU Horizon Europe programmes in space-related activities are doubled (from years 2021 to 2027).
+Result 7: The number of above-the-threshold evaluated project proposals through the EU Horizon Europe programmes in space-related activities are doubled (from years 2021 to 2027).

-- 1. The number of project proposals evaluated above the threshold through the EU Horizon Europe programme in space-related activities (from years 2021 to 2027) at least 40. - 2.
-The number of project proposals financed through Seal of Excellence or equal national scheme (from years 2021 to 2027) at least 12.
+- 1. The number of project proposals evaluated above the threshold through the EU Horizon Europe programme in space-related activities (from years 2021 to 2027) at least 40. - The number of project proposals financed in space-related activities through the EU Horizon Europe programme or another international programme e.g., Interreg Europe, European Defence Fund or Seal of Excellence or equal national scheme from years 2021 to 2027 - at least 20.

-Result 8: Latvian researchers are included in the core science team of at least one ESA science mission, and are key authors of at least three published research papers based on ESA missions or data from ESA spacecrafts.
+Result 8: Latvian researchers are included in the core science team of at least one ESA science mission and are key authors of at least three published research papers based on ESA missions or data from ESA spacecrafts.

-- 1. The number of Latvian researchers included in the core science team of ESA science mission at least 1 until 2027. - 2.
-The number published research papers by Latvian researcher based on the data from the ESA spacecraft's at least 3 until 2027.
+The number of Latvian researchers included in the core science team of ESA science missions at least 1 until 2027.

+2. The number published research papers by Latvian researchers based on the data from the ESA spacecrafts - at least 3 until 2027.

-Result 9: At least five new sustainable Earth Observation or navigation services (applications) that are based on advanced data analytics capabilities of space data are developed and integrated into the public or private sector and at least five Latvian companies operating in non-space markets have integrated space-based capabilities into their commercial service portfolio (e.g. civil/geotechnical engineering, consulting engineering, mining services, transport services, infrastructure providers, financial services).
+Result 9: At least five new sustainable Earth Observation or navigation services (applications) that are based on advanced data analytics space data are developed and integrated into the public or private sector and at least five Latvian companies operating in non-space markets have integrated space-based capabilities into their commercial service portfolio (e.g. civil/geotechnical engineering, consulting engineering, mining services, transport services, infrastructure providers, financial services).

-- 1. The number of Earth Observation or navigation services (applications) that are based on advanced data analytics capabilities of space data developed and integrated in the public or private sector at least 5 until 2027. - 2.
-The number of Latvian companies operating in non-space markets integrated space-based capabilities into their commercial service portfolio (e.g. civil/geotechnical engineering, consulting engineering, mining services, transport services, infrastructure providers, and financial services) at least 5 until 2027.
+- 1. The number of Earth Observation or navigation services (applications) that are based on advanced data analytics of space data developed and integrated and used in the public or private sector at least 5 until 2027. - The number of Latvian companies operating in non-space markets integrated or utilised space-based capabilities into their commercial service portfolio (e.g. civil/geotechnical engineering, consulting engineering, mining services, transport services, infrastructure providers, and financial services) - at least 5 until 2027.

-Annex II Information about the images used in the Strategy
+Annex II Information about the images used in the strategy